Cook County Democratic Party: Under Joseph Berrios

 On February 1, 2007, Joseph Berrios was unanimously elected Chairman of the Cook County Democratic Party and headed the organization until April 18, 2018.
 Berrios is the first Hispanic to serve as Party chairman.
 In 2010 Cook County Board President Toni Preckwinkle, a Berrios political ally, said, "When Joe came in, for the first time, African-Americans, Latinos, women had a real opportunity for leadership in the party and had a real opportunity to be slated by the party."

 The party has recently won several notable elections in suburban Cook County.
 At the county level, the Democratic committeeman of Wheeling Township, Patrick Botterman, engineered Brendan Houlihan's successful campaign for Commissioner of Cook County Board of Review in 2006.

 Berrios has been the subject of numerous investigations and legal proceedings involving ethical violations, corruption, fraud and nepotism.
 He has defended his right in the press and in courts to hire and promote family members and friends to taxpayer funded positions.

 Under Toni Preckwinkle

 On April 18, 2018, Toni Preckwinkle was unanimously elected Chair of the Cook County Democratic Party.
 She became the first woman and first African-American to hold the position.

-List of chairmen
+List of chairs

 Public corruption convictions

 Examples of high-profile cases which have resulted in the conviction of members of the Cook County Democratic Party include Rod Blagojevich, Isaac Carothers, Arenda Troutman, and Jesse Jackson, Jr.